prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 ### Environment variable

-You can reference [environment variables](https://en.wikipedia.org/wiki/Environment_variable) inside the project definition file.
+You can reference [environment variables](https://en.wikipedia.org/wiki/Environment_variable) inside the service definition file.

 When using an environment variable, the value that you put into the bracket is composed of: